 - Incentives - battery backup may allow you to take advantage of incentives offered by the government.

 - Environmental effects - Combined with solar, it decreases your reliance on the local electricity grid and lowering your monthly bills

 Get control over your energy costs and save on your monthly bill while making your planet a better place with clean, renewable energy.

 Tying your solar array to the electrical grid makes sense.
 But figuring out if battery backup or a generator will work best with your system can be confusing.

-Although, battery backup is used if the grid goes down, an additional benefit of battery backup is the ability to reduce expensive time-of-use utility charges.
+An additional benefit of battery back up is to reduce expensive time-of-use utility charges.
 Battery backup can save money and earn you incentives while the sun is still out.
-With the support of the industry, battery backup continues to develop and expand.
+With the support of the industry, it continues to develop and expand.
 They will aid in the increasing deployment of renewable energy sources, helping store an ever-growing amount of clean, renewable energy for your energy autonomy.